Georgiee98/recipe-app-api/README.md

 > Source code for our course: Build a Backend REST API with Python & Django - Advanced.

-##  fully functioning REST API using:
+##  Fully functioning REST API using:

 - Python
 - Django / Django-REST-Framework